Consider how Subjects are compared (e.g. HTTP vs. HTTPS ORCID URIs)

 - (Potentially) Client tools (e.g., R, Python) (At least a review would be needed)

-#1 Updated by Dave Vieglais almost 5 years ago
+#1 Updated by Dave Vieglais over 5 years ago

 - Tracker changed from Decision to Bug